 Genuine Leather vs. Bonded Leather

 The bottom cut of the hide is used to create genuine leather products.
 It's still leather; it's simply stripped of its natural grain and highly treated.
-Bonded leather, as the name indicates, is made up of leather scraps, leather dust, vinyl, glue, and plastic that have been bonded together.
-Products manufactured from faux leather or wax canvas are more durable and of better quality than those made from genuine or bonded leather.
+Bonded leather, as the name indicates, is made up of leThe bottom cut of the hide is used to create genuine leather products.
+While full-grain leather represents the highest quality leather with the complete grain intact, Genuine Leather is actually a lesser quality grade that's still real leather; it's simply stripped of its natural grain and requires extensive processing.
+Bonded leather, as the name indicates, is made up of leather scraps, leather dust, vinyl, glue, and plastic that have been bonded together using a bonding solution.
+Products manufactured from faux leather or wax canvas often provide a more uniform appearance and can be more durable than those made from genuine or bonded leather.

 It's also worth noting that many major ranches mark their livestock to signify ownership.
 A distinctive design (typically letters or initials) is permanently burned into an animal's skin as part of the branding process.
 A metal band in the shape of the design is heated and then pushed into the animal, leaving the pattern permanently burnt into the hide.
-While it is typical, the influence of the brand on the hide quality is also taken into account during the grading process.
+While it is typical, the influence of the brand on the leather quality is also taken into account during the grading process.

 Leather Hide Grade – Number One